-Vapour products are usually battery-powered and may come with removable parts.
-The vapour products are small and easy to disguise.
-They may be similar to a pen or a USB stick.
-There are various shapes, sizes, brands and names of vapour products.
+Vaping devices are usually battery-powered and may come with removable parts.
+There are various shapes, sizes, brands and names of vaping products.

 Are there harms associated with vaping?

 Yes.
 Vaping can increase exposure to harmful chemicals, and the long-term consequences of vaping are unknown.
 Vaping increases the risk of nicotine dependence and addiction.
-Nicotine can alter teenage brain development and affect memory and concentration.
-The level of nicotine in vapour products varies.
+Nicotine can alter teen brain development, affect memory and concentration.
+The level of nicotine in vapour product varies.

 Can vapour products help youth to quit smoking cigarettes?